The BTS x McDonald's Collab Is Pure Chaotic Good

 Army: pic.twitter.com/Iwo3MXtIeK

 Several other brands also chimed in on the collab: “Our fav record breakers,” the Guinness World Records’ Twitter handle posted.
-“We’re lovin’ it,” Uno — yes, the card game Uno — tweeted.
-“BUT WILL THERE BE PUPPUCCINOS?””
-Petco tweeted, in a sentence that makes total sense in the year of our lord, 2021.
+“We’re lovin’ it,” UNO — yes, the card game UNO — tweeted.
+“BUT WILL THERE BE PUPPUCCINOS?”
+Petco tweeted, in a sentence that makes total sense in the year of our lord 2021.

-But here's a sampling of the many brand reactions, probably borne out of some very real, “Ugh, why didn’t we think of this first?!” vibes:
+Here's a sampling of the many brand reactions, probably borne out of some very real, “Ugh, why didn’t we think of this first?!” vibes:

 Forgive me, Chef.— Hell's Kitchen (@HellsKitchenFOX) April 19, 2021